free shipping on orders over $50

 Target their face, especially their eyes, nose, and mouth.
 Move your spray from side to side, covering the area from one ear to the other while backing away to safety.
 Make sure you’re upwind so the spray doesn’t blow back into your face.

-If your first spray doesn't work, spray again.
-Knowing the right way to use pepper spray and paying attention to wind direction can help keep you safe in dangerous situations.
+If your first spray doesn’t work, spray again.
+Knowing the right way to use self-defense pepper spray and paying attention to wind direction can help keep you safe in dangerous situations.

 Key Takeaways